-How often can you use it: In general, it's safe to use on a daily basis.
+How often can you use it: In general, it's safe to use daily.

-Works well with: In order to get broad-spectrum protection, octinoxate will often be combined with avobenzone (a chemical UVA filter).
+Works well with: To get broad-spectrum protection, octinoxate will often be combined with avobenzone (a chemical UVA filter).
 To help stabilize the avobenzone, it typically will come with another filter, octocrylene.

-Don't use with: Chemical peel ingredients like glycolic acid, as well as any ingredients with a significantly lower pH.
+Don't use with: Chemical peel ingredients like glycolic acid, and any ingredients with a significantly lower pH.